bodo-ai/Bodo/docs/docs/guides/dataframes/gpu_acceleration.md

 ### Column expressions

-Column selection and built‑in arithmetic/boolean expressions are supported on GPU.
+Column selection and built-in arithmetic/boolean expressions are supported on GPU.
 UDFs are excluded.

 ### GroupBy